 Flavor Variations for Cooking New Potatoes

-This is a great recipe to start with, but here are some ideas on how you can vary this recipe just a bit.
+This is a great recipe to start with, but here are some ideas on how you can vary it slightly.

 More Potato Recipes